 My parents were broke and spent all their money on a home that decreased in value immensely during the 2008 real estate crisis.
 They’re good people, and I love them, but I shouldn’t have taken investing advice from them.

-Because people kept telling me how risky it was, I postponed investing more than three entire years.
+Because people kept telling me how risky it was, I postponed investing for more than three entire years.
 With an average annual return of 7%, that’s thousands of dollars I missed.

 I started investing step by step.

-Once I started earning more and more money every month, I saw my bank account growing.
+Once I started earning more and more money every month, I saw my bank account grow.
 While it’s great to have an emergency fund in your bank account, it isn’t necessary to have three years of expenses saved in your savings account.

 I started reading more about investing in stocks and other asset classes like gold, silver, and cryptocurrencies.